 Have you ever heard Atheists define faith this way: "I regard faith as religious belief which is held without evidence.
 If someone thinks that a bus will arrive on time per its schedule, then that person has trust or confidence, not faith."
 It is a false dichotomy of course.
 One which many thoughtful Christians would … Continue reading Why I Feel Like Giving Up On Faith

-“My strength - if it can be called that - is my capacity to doubt.
+John Dickson once wrote, "My strength - if it can be called that - is my capacity to doubt.
 There is hardly a belief which others hold sacred that I have not at one time or another seriously questioned ...
 I find it difficult to believe in something strongly if I have not spent time … Continue reading Have the faith to doubt

 The ancients spoke of "faith seeking understanding".
 Need this always be interpreted in terms of rational understanding though?
 What of intuitive understanding?
 Is this not desirable also?